Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 Annual FeeFree

-Our VerdictThe highest-reward self-custodial card on the market.
+Our VerdictThe strongest free self-custodial card in the EEA/UK.
 Your EURe sits in a Safe Smart Account you control, with zero fees and up to 5% GNO cashback.
 The 10 GNO tier (3% cashback) offers the best risk-adjusted return for European spenders.
 EURe-only funding and no ATM access are the main trade-offs.

 +True self-custody (Safe Smart Account, $100B+ TVL)